-The Boys & Girls Clubs of Wichita Falls is proud to announce January 2014 Youths of the Month.
-Frank Anderson, of the Northwest Branch, is the Kiwanis Club of Wichita Falls Youth of the Month.
-Amiah Contreras, of the Southwest Branch, is the Optimist Club of Wichita Falls Youth of the Month.
-Wilfredo Villegas, of the Southeast Branch, is the Rotary Club of Wichita Fals Youth of the Month.
+The Boys & Girls Clubs of Wichita Falls is proud to announce July Youths of the Month.
+Tristan Edmond, of the Southeast Branch, is the Kiwanis Club of Wichita Falls Youth of the Month.
+Gage Cullum, of the Southeast Branch, is the Optimist Club of Wichita Falls Youth of the Month.
+Kynyara Lewis, of the Southeast Branch, is the Rotary Club of Wichita Falls Youth of the Month.

-Interviewers Warren Gardner (Rotary Club of Wichita Falls) and Jeff Pendley (Optimist Club of Wichita Falls) considered the following attributes while selecting the City Wide Youths of the Month:
+Interviewers were Kathie Forehand/Chaddick, representing the Rotary Club of Wichita Falls and John Luig, representing the Optimist Club of Wichita Falls considered the following attributes while selecting the City Wide Youths of the Month:

 - Home & Family Involvement